-Commonwealth Citizens (Australia, Canada, etc.): The easiest route to a UK visa for Commonwealth citizens is via the Tier 5 Mobility Scheme.
+Commonwealth Citizens (Australia, Canada, etc.): The easiest route to a UK visa for Commonwealth citizens is via the Youth Mobility Scheme (formerly known as the Tier 5 Mobility Scheme).
 It allows citizens aged 18-30 to apply for the right to live and work in the UK for 2 years.
-If you want to stay in London for longer, you could use that time to find an employer who can sponsor you on a Tier 2 general visa (though you’ll need to return home to apply).
+If you want to stay in London for longer, you could use that time to find an employer who can sponsor you on a Skilled Worker visa (though you’ll need to return home to apply).

 Another route is the UK ancestry visa.
 It requires that you prove one of your grandparents was born in the UK.
 You also have to be able to work to apply for this visa.

-If none of the above applies to you, you’ll need to find a skilled job with an employer who can sponsor you under a Tier 2 general visa.
+If none of the above applies to you, you’ll need to find a skilled job with an employer who can sponsor you under a Skilled Worker visa (formerly known as the Tier 2 general visa).
 Or, if your employer has an office in the UK, you could try for an Intra-Company Transfer visa.

-American Citizens: Moving to the UK from America is rather difficult if you’re not eligible for an ancestry visa.
-You’ll likely need to find an employer who can sponsor you on a Tier 2 visa.
-And there are salary requirements (usually £30,000/year) and other financial rules that must be met.
+American Citizens: Moving to England from America is rather difficult if you’re not eligible for an ancestry visa.
+You’ll likely need to find an employer who can sponsor you on a Skilled Worker visa.
+And there are salary requirements (around £26,000/year for most people) and other financial rules that must be met.
 Moving to London with no money isn’t an option.